Skip to content

 Time of Day controls

 Time of day controls let you choose when specific devices can get access to the internet.
-It’s important to note that this doesn’t stop devices connecting to your wi-fi or block certain websites.
+It’s important to note that this doesn’t stop devices connecting to your Wi-Fi or block certain websites.

 How it works